MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-pcwcreateinstance.md

 ### -param Data [in]

 An array of descriptors for the provider data blocks that contain the counter values of this instance.
-This array may be accessed at any time and must remain valid until the instance is closed by `PcwCloseInstance` or `PcwUnregister`.
+The data blocks referenced by the descriptors may be accessed at any time and must remain valid until the instance is closed by `PcwCloseInstance` or `PcwUnregister`.

 ## -returns